MattProcopio/410-soupline/Readme.md

 ## Instructions:

 Please fork then clone this project to your GitLab account.
-To grade, I will pull your Gitlab repository and evaluate the following 2 files only.
+To grade, I will pull your Gitlab repository and evaluate the following 2 files only. <br>
 Person.cpp
 Soupline.cpp.